codecrypto-academy/emujicad/docs/FRONTEND.md

 ---

-## 🔐 Permisos de Transferencia
+## 🔐 Transfer Permissions

 ### Smart Contract Rules

-El smart contract define reglas estrictas sobre quién puede enviar y recibir transferencias:
+The smart contract defines strict rules about who can send and receive transfers:

 #### Transfer Functions and Their Permissions